boochow/hvcc_loguesdk_v1/README.md

 ./testmem
 ```

-If gcc and g++ are not available in your develpment environment, the default heap size (3072 bytes) is used.
-Since the docker image version of logue SDK building environment doesn't provide gcc/g++, the heap size always becomes the default size.
+If gcc and g++ are not available in your development environment, the default heap size (3072 bytes) is used.
+(Note: In the Docker image version of the logue SDK build environment, gcc/g++ are not provided, so the heap size will always default.)

 ### Math Functions Approximation